AlexanderKud/Point_Search_JLP/README.md

 - batch inversion
 - center of the group
 - calculating just x coordinate for the batch
+- calculating x,y for the last of the batch entry (used as the next startPoint)

 point_search.cpp
 - batch addition